SimonLdj/black-pearl-ship/README.md

 functionality.

 Due to the monkey's poor performance as a ship's programmer, he was transferred to the `CrowsNest` department - a small platform on top of the tallest mast from which he is to observe.
-The monkey must report if an enemy ship is in range (instead of the `Crew`), and, after the `GunDeck` fires upon it, he must report whether it was hit by the cannons (instead of the `GunDeck`).
+After the `GunDeck` fires upon an enemy ship, he must report whether it was hit by the cannons (instead of the `GunDeck`).

 In addition, due to the updated responsibilities of various parts of the ship, the `Captain` feels that the ship's software is getting more difficult to test.
 Therefor, he would like to you implement